tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-COMPLETE if every VALIDATION_GEODETICDATUM_STANDARD in the MultiRecord has Response.result=COMPLIANT; otherwise NOT_COMPLETE.
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available, INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is bdq:Empty; COMPLIANT if the value of dwc:geodeticDatum is (1) "not recorded" or (2) a valid geographic EPSG code for a CRS, Datum, or ellipsoid in the bdq:sourceAuthority; otherwise NOT_COMPLIANT

 #### Information Elements